Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - Napili Bay

-Honolua Bay is best for confident swimmers with snorkeling experience.
+Honolua Bay is better suited for confident swimmers with some snorkeling experience.

 - Hawaiian green sea turtles